MetPX/sarrac/README.rst

 Dorval Computing Centre
 -----------------------

-If you are in the Dorval computing centre environment, then `SSM <https://expl.info/display/SSM>`_ is available and a compatible version of rabbitmq-c can be obtained ::
+If you are in some Dorval computing centre environments, then `SSM <https://expl.info/display/SSM>`_ is available and a compatible version of rabbitmq-c can be obtained ::